- See PART 1 HERE

 - CELERY JUICE

-- ALOE VERA JUICE (inner leaf only; the outer leaf is toxic)
+- ALOE VERA JUICE (organic inner leaf only; the outer leaf is toxic)

-- Avoid fruit juices and vegetable juices (except for things like celery/cucumber juice), and of course avoid milk, due to its high protein content.
+- Avoid fruit juices, and of course avoid milk, due to its high protein content.

-- BREAKFAST might be a cup of coffee with a tablespoon or two of heavy cream.
+- BREAKFAST might be a cup of coffee with a tablespoon of heavy cream.
 (The cream in it is the real “breakfast.”)

-- LUNCH might be some cauliflower and broccoli sauteed in butter, with mushrooms on the side.
+- LUNCH might be some peas or cauliflower or broccoli sauteed in butter, with some mushrooms on the side.

 - Eat within a 12 hour maximum time window.
 (If you start eating at 7 a.m, take your last bite by 7 p.m. at the latest)

-- I often forget about eating, which is fine too.
+- I sometimes forget about eating when doing an FMD, which is fine too.
+You don’t have to force yourself to eat if your hunger goes away.
+I’ve sometimes started out doing an FMD, then forgotten to eat and ended up doing a water fast instead.
 But if I’m hungry, the high-fat items listed above will keep me satisfied and full.

 Dr. Valter Longo, who created the ProLon version of the Fasting Mimicking Diet, believes it’s important for people to consult with their doctors before doing an FMD or any other kind of fast.
 (Some folks, like pregnant women, obviously should not fast at all.)
 There are many versions of the FMD, including mine.
 Dr. Longo does not endorse any of them.